NicklasBoto/BruSKI/SPEC.md

 Specifying the arity of the function, with the _::_ operator, will control the number of entries to the symbol table.
 Omitting this will cause the compiler to generate one entry per bound variable (plus one for the symbol itself).
+Note that this is really only useful when you want to restrict the user, by throwing an error when a combinator is not found in the symbol table.

 ```
 x := λ 0         :: 1